khaliun20/battleship_game/README.md

 In addition to the traditional features of the battleship game, this game has 2 more interesting functionalities!

-1. A player can move their ship position anytime during the game even is the ship is partially/fully sunk!
+1. A player can move their ship position anytime during the game even if the ship is partially/fully sunk!
 This feature is there to keep the opponent confused!
 2. A player can scan the opponent's board around a specific point.
-This allows the player to gain more insights of the opponents ship positions.
+This allows the player to gain more insights into the opponent's ship positions.

 **Tech used:** Java, Gradle, JUnit for unit testing, Clover for test coverage